 - \(4.375\) for students not living with their parents.

 So the OR of eating most meals off-campus, comparing students living with parents to students not living with parents, is \(26 \div 4.375 = 5.943\).
 The odds are different in each group, and hence the OR is not one.
-The OR means that the odds of eating most meals off-campus is 5.943 times larger for students living with their parents.
+The OR means that the odds of eating most meals off-campus for students living with their parents is 5.943 times the odds for students living not living with their parents.

 Of course, every sample of students is likey to be different, so the OR varies from sample to sample, so there is sampling variation.
 This means that the odds ratio has a sampling distribution and a standard error.